LambdaSchool/StructsAndEnumerations/README.md

 1. Download the playground for this project by clicking [here](https://github.com/LambdaSchool/StructsAndEnumerations/archive/master.zip).
 2. Unzip the downloaded file.
-3. Open the included SwiftArrays.playground file using Xcode
+3. Open the included StructsAndEnumerations.playground file using Xcode

 ### Do the Exercises